diomed/DarkBlue4Brackets/README.md

 # DarkBlue4Brackets

-Dark Blue theme is inspired by one of most fascinating themes I've encountered, and that is [Bartelme](http://www.bartelme.at)'s Dark Blue theme for WordPress.
+Dark Blue theme is inspired by one of most fascinating color schemes I've encountered; and that is one from [Bartelme](http://www.bartelme.at)'s Dark Blue theme for WordPress.

 His color scheme was so bold and different than others, that I swore to myself
 - one day I'll make a coding theme out of it.
 (Silly me.)
 And here it is.